Securing the Unseen: Non-Human Identity Provisioning and Deprovisioning Strategies

 - Continuous Monitoring and Auditing: Implement continuous monitoring to detect anomalous behavior and unauthorized access attempts.
 Regular audits should be conducted to ensure compliance with policies and identify potential security gaps.

 - Automated Remediation: Automate the remediation of security issues, such as password resets, access revocation, and NHI deprovisioning.
 Automation reduces manual effort and ensures timely responses to security incidents.
+Examples of triggers and workflows for automated remediation include:

 Consider a scenario where a cloud-based application uses multiple workload identities to access various services.
 A robust NHI lifecycle management program would: